travis-ci/travis.rb/examples/cli/private_dependencies.md

 ### Password

+Assumptions:

+* The repository you are running the builds for is called "myorg/main" and depends on "myorg/lib1" and "myorg/lib2".
+* You know the credentials for a user account that has at least read access to all three repositories.
+* You have a clone of the repository locally and run commands from a terminal where the copy is the current working directory (this is needed to make `travis encrypt --add` work).

-To pull in dependencies with a password, you will have to use the user name and password in the Git HTTPS URL: `https://ci-user:mypassword123@github.com/myorg/main.git`.
+To pull in dependencies with a password, you will have to use the user name and password in the Git HTTPS URL: `https://ci-user:mypassword123@github.com/myorg/lib1.git`.

 Alternatively, you can also write the credentials to the `~.netrc` file: